 Current strands of research include:

-- The impact of different linguistic learning environments on language development, particularly speech perception, word recognition and vocabulary development
+- The impact of different linguistic learning environments on infant and child language development, particularly speech perception, word recognition and vocabulary development

 - Phonetic analysis of the acoustic properties of infant- and child-directed speech